joonaMakiKorte/MapViewer/README.md

 ## Customizability

-You also have the option to download your own `.osm` files and visualize the map data with the program:
+You have the option to download your own `.osm` files and visualize the map data with the program:
 1. **Export map data from [OpenStreetMap](https://www.openstreetmap.org/)**
 2. **Move the `.osm` files into the `resources/` directory**
 3. **In `GraphLoader.hpp` list the files in `osm_files` vector**